Indigenous Student Nurse Education Bursary

 This bursary is open to Indigenous BCNU student members who are studying to become LPNs, RNs and RPNs, including those currently working as an employed student nurse (ESN).

 The ISNEB is $1,500 and is awarded annually.
 The bursary is inspired by Indigenous nurse leaders.
 Each year, ILC will dedicate an individual in whose name the bursary is being awarded.
-For 2022, the ILC is delighted to name Charlotte Edith Anderson Monture, the first Indigenous nurse in Canada.
+For 2023, the ILC is delighted to name Elder June Shackley, a retired BCNU member and a highly respected Indigenous nurse leader.

 link-anchor-id-1